What is Azure Network Watcher?

 View resources in a virtual network and their relationships

 As resources are added to a virtual network, it can become difficult to understand what resources are in a virtual network and how they relate to each other.
-The topology capability enables you to generate a visual diagram of the resources in a virtual network, and the relationships between the resources.
-The following picture shows an example topology diagram for a virtual network that has three subnets, two VMs, network interfaces, public IP addresses, network security groups, route tables, and the relationships between the resources:
+The topology capability enables you to generate a visual diagram of the resources in a virtual network and the relationships between the resources.
+The following image shows an example topology diagram for a virtual network that has three subnets, two VMs, network interfaces, public IP addresses, network security groups, route tables, and the relationships between the resources:

-You can download an editable version of the picture in svg format.
+You can download an editable version of the picture in SVG format.
 Learn more about topology view.